KennethTrecy/chearmyp_reference/syntax_overview.md

 # Syntax Overview
-There are five general kinds of nodes that exist in Chearmyp.
+There are four general kinds of nodes that exist in Chearmyp.
 Take note that Chearmyp still have unstable syntax.

 1. *Comment*.
 These nodes may be used for documentation purposes.
 It has two subkinds: *line*